NXP/nxmw/doc/porting/porting_cmake.md

 ```

-The following steps describe the process to add new micro-controller support - say lpc55s:
+The following steps describe the process to add new micro-controller support.

+>**Note:** We will consider lpc55s69 as a new controller.

 ## Add new host platform in cmake build options